jnaidu/IoTGitBook/iot_domain_model.md

 Device is an instance of a device template.
 It inherits the device attributes, commands, and events described in the template.
 Devices communicate over streams, and can have zero or more streams.

 ## Stream
-Stream is a data pipe that transfers events and commands to/from devices.
+Stream is a data pipe that transfers messages between devices and applications.
+A stream can either be an application stream or a device stream.
+Each stream has publisher, consumer, and alert topics.
+Routes are used to connect publisher and subscriber.
+A stream can have multiple routes.

 ## Route
 Route identifies the producers and consumers of the event or command stream.